hetankevin/mdpmix/README.md

 mcmix/matplotlibrc contains the style file, from Jonny Brooks-Bartlett
     (https://gist.github.com/JonnyCBB/c464d302fefce4722fe6cf5f461114ea)

-The folder core contains code for the environment, mdp class, and more helper functions.
+The folder core contains code for the environment, MDP class, and more helper functions.
     The code for this section was kindly provided by David Bruns-Smith, Model-Free and Model-Based Policy Evaluation when Causality is Uncertain, (https://arxiv.org/abs/2204.00956)